-In case of a transfer of HARICA operations to another accredited TSP, a thorough migration plan will be created.
+In case of a transfer of HARICA operations to another accredited TSP, a thorough migration and termination plan is already in place and will be implemented.
 All Subscribers will receive due notice of this transfer and decide whether they wish to switch to another TSP or not.
 During the transfer, all critical operations are expected to continue to function properly per this CP/CPS.
 After the transfer of services, CA private keys, including backup copies, shall be destroyed or withdrawn from use.